-- 10. Custodial suspects/arrestees shall not be left unmonitored in an interview room.
-A member shall remain inside of the interview room with the custodial suspect/arrestee, or a member shall have visual contact with the custodial suspect/arrestee through a window or via electronic monitoring equipment. - 11.
-Custodial suspects/arrestees shall be searched prior to interview or Interrogation and all items found shall be documented on the Supplement Report, Form 7.
+- 11. The member shall not leave custodial suspects/arrestees unmonitored in an interview room.
+The member shall remain inside of the interview room with the custodial suspect/arrestee, or the member shall have visual contact with the custodial suspect/arrestee through a window or via electronic monitoring equipment. - 12.
+The member shall search custodial suspects/arrestees prior to an interview or Interrogation, and all items found shall be documented in the Incident Report. - 12.1.
+If the custodial suspect/arrestee is of a different gender than the member, for searches, members shall adhere to Policy 1109, Warrantless Searches, and Policy 720, Interactions with Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning (LGBTQ) Individuals for further guidance. - 13.
+The member shall search the interview room/temporary detention room before and after each Interrogation.